 Boasting more than 300km of coast, a third of its land covered by forests, and three quarters of the country comprised of mountainous regions promising breath-taking views, Albania's geographical diversity is truly unique.
 Add to that a rich cultural heritage that's worth a visit in its own right, not to mention glistening coastlines and buzzing modern towns, and it'll become clear why Albania has risen to the top of the world's most underrated destinations in recent years.
 To help you work out what to include in your itinerary when planning a trip to Albania, here are a handful of the best places to visit that our local experts recommend:

-It's no longer a secret that Albania is a haven for adventure travelers of all ages, and those seeking a vacation in which the majority of their time is dedicated to exploring the Great Outdoors.
+It's no longer a secret that Albania is a haven for adventure travellers of all ages, and those seeking a holiday in which the majority of their time is dedicated to exploring the Great Outdoors.
 Trekking, kayaking, horse riding, rafting, cycling, gorge walking, visiting abandoned bunkers, diving into lagoons...
-You could spend a whole month traveling in Albania and still find a ton of activities to get stuck into, but if time isn't on your side and you want to cover the main bases, here are some tried-and-tested experiences to request in your local-made trip itinerary:
+You could spend a whole month travelling in Albania and still find a wealth of activities to get stuck into, but if you only have two weeks or less and want to cover the main bases, here are some tried-and-tested experiences to request in your locally-made trip itinerary:

 Deciding when to visit Albania is fairly easy since the climate is typically Mediterranean.
 The Albanian summer is by far the most popular time to visit for cycling and walking tours since the temperature is warm and dry, and it’s well worth braving a few other tourists to get to see this place at its absolute finest.
 Albania in April, May, or June is also particularly breath-taking with the wild flowers of the country's numerous national parks in full bloom during this period.
 Albania’s southern coast, known as the Albanian Riviera, is at its best around Easter time, since the weather is still pleasant, yet the bulk of tourists that descend during July and August have not yet arrived.

-Visa regulations for your visit to Albania are blissfully straightforward: US citizens can actually enter the country without an Albanian visa and stay there for up to a year paperwork-free.
-Just make sure your passport is valid for a minimum of three months from your departure date from Albania.
+Visa regulations for your visit to Albania are fairly straightforward.
+European citizens can enter the country with their passports for a maximum of ninety days before they need to make further arrangements.
+Those visiting from the USA can stay for up to a year without an Albanian visa.
 See government advice online for further information and advice regarding any other circumstances.

-For the best tips, information, and inspiration to plan your vacation to Albania, ask the experts: Evaneos' hand-picked local travel agencies based there.
+For the best tips, information, and inspiration to plan your holiday to Albania, ask the experts: Evaneos' hand-picked local travel agencies based there.